usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 Basic Restore
 -------------

 Restoring the database is a simple copy using rsync back to the database directory.
 Note the use of slashes (/ ) is important.
-You should stop the web service to ensure we do not generate connection error messages in the logs.
+You should stop the web service to avoid creating connection error messages in the logs.

 .. code-block:: shell